Hamstring-NDR/hamstring/docs/pipeline.rst

 Overview
 --------

-The **Detection** stage is the core of the heiDGAF pipeline.
+The **Detection** stage is the core of the HAMSTRING pipeline.
 It consumes **suspicious batches** passed from the `Inspector`, applies **pre-trained ML models** to classify individual DNS requests, and issues alerts based on aggregated probabilities.

 The pre-trained models used here are licensed under **EUPL‑1.2** and built from the following datasets: